 - .us (United States)

 We counted over 300 ccTLDs currently in operation, which puts them neatly between gTLDs and sTLDs in the frequency of their usage.

 A big benefit of using a country code top-level domain is that it enables customers to see the country you’re based in and serve.
 It can help Google geotarget your site.

 However, country code top-level domains only target countries, not languages (and even then, languages are only targeted one at a time.)

-This can get complicated quickly.
-For example, if a company based in the United States has a .us TLD but wants to serve a Spanish speaking audience in addition to their English speaking one, they’ll need to do some additional work to create and optimize content in multiple languages.
+For example, if a company based in the United States has a .us TLD but wants to serve a Spanish-speaking audience in addition to their English-speaking one, they’ll need to do some additional work to create and optimize content in multiple languages.